stomt/stomt-swift-sdk/README.md

 ## Widgets
 A Widget consists of an instance of SFSafariViewController that gets presented by one of your ViewControllers.
 Widgets are the easiest way to incorporate *stomt creation and feed retrieval functionalities* in your app.
-They __do not__ require an Application ID and can be presented from any ViewController.

 ### Setup
-To use the widgets you must acquire an applicationID from the "APPS" section of your project page ([stomt.com](https://stomt.com)) and set it in the AppDelegate.swift file as follows:
+To use the widgets you must acquire an __applicationID__ from the "APPS" section of your project page ([stomt.com](https://stomt.com)) and set it in the AppDelegate.swift file as follows:

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {